guiccastro/Projeto-FRIDA/README.md

 In this example, you will download only RIB files from the project RouteViews of its collector São Paulo.
 The files will be downloaded from the first day of April of 2021 until the second day of April of 2021, in every 3 hours.
 The code will download three files in the same time.

+    $ python3 downloader.py -t -T -B:2021/04/01,00:00 -E:2021/04/02,20:00 -Fh:2 -I -P:3

+If you want to try a longer test, you can use the above example.
+Here you will download the RIB and UPDATE files from the same date from the previous example, but you will download from all the collectors from project Isolario.
+The frequency of download will be in every 2 hours, which will increase the number of downloaded files.
+Feel free to modify the paramenters and make some tests.

 # sanitizer.py

 This code will read the data from the MRT files, remove the ones with prefixes and routes invalids and create a new file with the sanitized data.